PiratePortServer/PiratePort/README.md

 ## Skills

-There are different skills that enhance the gameplay and actions like pvp and farming imense.
+There are different ```/skills``` that enhance the gameplay and actions like pvp and farming imense.
 Here are the skills and the options to level them:
 ```
     Farming - Harvest crops to earn Farming XP
     Foraging - Cut trees to earn Foraging XP